How Does Cryptocurrency Affect Your Business?

 - Accept cryptocurrency directly to your own cryptocurrency wallet (via an exchange or hardware wallet).
 Using your own cryptocurrency hardware wallet to accept payments is not linked to any reporting entity, company, or any other party except yourself or your business.
 This is similar to accepting cash for goods or services and reporting these currencies would be your responsibility as a business.

-If you would like to discuss what cryptocurrency could mean for your business, please contact your Adams Brown advisor.
+If you would like to discuss what cryptocurrency could mean for your business, please contact an Adams Brown advisor.